How to Create a Weekly Recovery Plan That Fits Your Schedule

 Step 6: Review and Adjust Weekly (Sunday Ritual)

-• What recovery practice felt nourishing this week?
+- What recovery practice felt most nourishing this week?

-Maybe you realized stretching after work feels better than before bed.
-Or that calling your sister on Tuesday drained you because you were already tired.
-Adjust.
+Maybe you realized that stretching after work helps you transition out of work mode better than stretching before bed.
+Or you might find that calling your sister on Tuesday drained you because your mid week energy is naturally lower.
+Adjust your menu.
 Iterate.
-This plan should evolve with you.
+This plan should evolve as your life and seasons change.

 Why This Works (Even When Life Is Chaotic)

 By anchoring small, meaningful practices to your existing rhythm, you build resilience without adding pressure.
-Over time, these tiny acts compound: better sleep, clearer thinking, calmer reactions, deeper joy.
+Over time, these tiny acts compound.
+You will notice better sleep quality, clearer thinking during stressful moments, calmer reactions to conflict, and a deeper sense of overall joy.

 You don’t need to quit your job, move to a cabin, or meditate for an hour to recover.

-You just need to notice what refills you—and give yourself permission to do it, even if it’s only for 60 seconds.
+You just need to notice what refills you, and give yourself permission to do it, even if it is only for 60 seconds.

 Start small.
 Stay consistent.
 Trust the process.

-Your future self—calmer, clearer, more alive—is already thanking you.
+Your future self, who is calmer, clearer, and more alive, is already thanking you.

 Ready for the real thing?
 Find a Recover venue near you →